- Vol 1: General (Topics Chapters Overview)

-Under a separate subheading, a Wetlands Only Practicable Alternative Finding (WOPAF), which references Executive Order 11990.
+Under a separate subheading, a Wetlands Only Practicable Alternative Finding, which references Executive Order 11990.
 Explain why there are no practicable avoidance alternatives and discuss inclusion of all practicable measures to minimize harm.
-The District Biologist will include boilerplate language for the conclusion and discuss the least environmentally damaging practicable alternative (LEDPA) and the rationale used for its identification.
+Include boilerplate language for the conclusion and discuss the least environmentally damaging practicable alternative (LEDPA) and the rationale used for its identification.

 If there are permanent effects to wetlands, include the following information in the Final Environmental Document: